amjohn97/MindMingle/README.md

 ## Usage

 Using ScholarQuest is straightforward.
-Simply run the `main()` command followed by the topic of interest and, optionally, the country:
+Simply run the `scholarquest()` function followed by the topic of interest and, optionally, the country:

+scholarquest()
-e.g  Topic: "artificial intelligence"
+Topic: "artificial intelligence"
-country: "us"
+Country: "us"

 This command will display the top institutions and professors/authors in the field of artificial intelligence in the United States.